randytarampi/awesomeTechEval/README.md

 A half completed version was submitted on the 24th, which can be found tagged as [final](https://github.com/randytarampi/awesomeTechEval/tree/final), though we intend on finishing the features that we did not complete at a later date.

+Actually, instead of "finishing" it, we're probably going to use this as a testing ground for stuff we find online.

 Acknowledgements:
 -----------------